dzlab/dzlab.github.io/_posts/2026-08-20-build-train-llm-jax.md

 checkpointer.save(checkpoint_path, nnx.state(model), force=True)
 ```

-The inference lesson restores a checkpoint onto a CPU device by building matching restore arguments for the model state PyTree:
+Then during inference we can restore the checkpoint onto a CPU device:

 ```python
 from orbax import checkpoint